jacobhumston/Pterodactyl-Server-Manager/README.md

 # Pterodactyl-Server-Manager

-Pterdoactyle Server Manager (PSM) is a free to use Discord Bot, which allows you to manage your servers from a Discord Bot. ***Reminder:** PSM requires an API key to work.*
+Pterdoactyle Server Manager (PSM) is a free-to-use Discord Bot, which allows you to manage your servers from a Discord Bot. ***Reminder:** PSM requires an API key to work.*

 *If you don't know what Pterdoactyle is, please refer to https://pterodactyl.io/.*